Killers0992/AudioPlayerApi/README.md

 [![Discord](https://img.shields.io/discord/1216429195232673964?label=Discord&labelColor=2e343e&color=00FFFF&style=for-the-badge)](https://discord.gg/czQCAsDMHa)
 # AudioPlayer

-**AudioPlayer** is a Unity-based plugin that provides advanced capabilities for managing and playing audio clips, complete with support for spatial audio and multiple speakers.
+**AudioPlayer** is a dependency for plugins that provides advanced capabilities for managing and playing audio clips, complete with support for spatial audio and multiple speakers.
 This plugin is designed for use in SCP: SL Dedicated servers.

 ---